MH Wilds

 Slightly extends the invulnerability period when evading.

-How To Cook Meals Guide
+▶ How to Cook Meals Guide

 Emergency Evasion